5 ways offline retailers can use Augmented Reality

-AR is on its way to causing a profound transformation among retailers who use the technology to offer attractive shopping experiences and boost sales and customer loyalty.
+Augmented Reality is on its way to causing a profound transformation among retailers who use the technology to offer attractive shopping experiences and boost sales and customer loyalty.
 In fact, 41% of customers now expect access to AR from retailers.

-But first, what exactly is AR?
+But first, what exactly is Augmented Reality?

-Augmented reality often gets confused with Virtual reality (VR).
+Augmented reality app development often gets confused with Virtual reality (VR).
 Both technologies provide the experience through the 3D high-definition audio and video, but there’s a significant difference between them.
 VR is entirely immersive and places users into an isolated reality.
 AR is partly immersive as users can look around and through artificial objects of the expanded layer.

 Here’s how retailers can use AR to drive sales and boost their brand affinity among customers.

-1. Improving the in-store experience
+1. Improving the in-store experience with Augmented Reality

 2. Offering instant product information

-Salsify recently showed that 70% of customers check minimum 3 photos while purchasing an item, while 86% of them read at least 3 reviews before selecting a product.
+Salsify recently showed that 70% of customers check a minimum of 3 photos while purchasing an item, while 86% of them read at least 3 reviews before selecting a product.
 AR technology allows translating that experience into offline stores.
 Using their smartphones, customers scan the items and receive insights about the product in just a few clicks.
 Such apps can learn about the shopper’s habits and provide information about relevant products that go on sale or have just arrived in the store.

 3. Enhancing in-store navigation

 A smashing 77% of shoppers use smartphones while shopping at brick-and-mortar stores.
-AR applications offer a smooth and precise method for in-store navigation that saves time on searching for products and boosts the shopping experience.
+AR applications offer a smooth and precise method for in-store navigation.
+That saves time on searching for products and boosts the shopping experience.
 All it takes is accessing an AR app, selecting a given product and the app will guide consumers through the store by displaying directions on the screen.
 Advanced apps use computer vision to learn about the customer’s actual position and indicate the shortest route to the desired products.

-4. Offering a try-and-buy experience
+4. Offering an AR try-and-buy experience